 We frequently see clients with the following:

-Speech-language pathologists are able to offer a wide variety of treatment approaches, tools, strategies and models.
-Some of these require additional training or certifications and therefore are considered specialized.
+Speech-language pathologists are able to offer a wide variety of treatment tools, strategies, approaches and models.
+Some of these require additional training or certifications.
 Some of the approaches we have training in are:

 "Over the years of various therapy and schooling, we saw some progress, but not to the level we had hoped- and then we found Speech in Motion!
 Finding you was like finding the missing piece to our son's therapy.
 Our son has never bonded with a therapist so quickly, nor have we seen such progress in such a short amount of time.
 In just the few months you have worked with our son, we have noticed huge progress "